 We announced a vision for a Children’s Museum for London.
 We engaged a close group of advisors and named our first Champions.
-Since then we have built an impressive network of leaders in the fields of arts, sciences, learning and technology – from Jason Silva and Bernadette Duffy CBE as advisors to Champions such as Sir Ken Robinson and Professor Alison Gopnik.
+Since then we have built an impressive network of leaders in the fields of arts, sciences, learning and technology – from Rohan Silva and Bernadette Duffy CBE as advisors to Champions such as Sir Ken Robinson and Professor Alison Gopnik.

-Consultation workshops began with nurseries and schools, ensuring children’s voices were intrinsic to/embedded into everything we do.
+Consultation workshops began with nurseries and schools and continue today, ensuring children’s ideas are at the heart of everything we do.

 Teacher consultation launched